grove-platform/tooling/README.md

-# Code Example Tooling
+# Grove Platform Tooling

-This repository contains tooling that the MongoDB Developer Docs team uses audit and track code examples across MongoDB's documentation corpus.
+This repository contains tooling that the MongoDB Developer Docs team uses perform various tasks related to the Grove platform.

 - `audit`: Two Go projects, plus Go type definitions and constants that are common to both of them: